 Ford For most young people and their parents, buying a first car is a significant step.

 One great solution is to look at cars that are used, which can often be had for a fraction of the price of new versions.
-We came up with 15 used automobiles we believe are the best for the young car buyer on a budget.

 To make our record, we concentrated on cars that are on the market today for under $15,000.
 We looked for ones who are reliable, fun to drive, comfortable, attractive, economical, practical, and first and foremost, secure.